MSP Noise Abatement Efforts

 Eagan-Mendota Heights Departure Corridor

 This departure corridor was developed in an effort to direct aircraft, as much as possible, over noise-compatible land use areas in Eagan and Mendota Heights, southeast of MSP.
 The corridor has proven to be an effective way to utilize existing compatible land uses surrounding the airport.
 In addition, the corridor provides flexible ways to operationally utilize airspace over such areas.
-Whenever possible, Air Traffic Control (ATC) will direct departing jet aircraft to Runways 12L and 12R so that they will overfly the corridor and stay within the corridor boundaries.
+When conditions allow, Air Traffic Control (ATC) will direct as many departing jet aircraft as possible to use Runways 12L and 12R so that they will overfly the corridor and stay within the corridor boundaries.
 ATC will assign specific headings depending on which runway an aircraft is departing from: headings for jet aircraft are inclusive of 090 degrees, 105 degrees and 120 degrees.
 A wind-corrected heading may also be assigned.
 On average, monthly corridor compliance is around 95%.

 Runway Use System